Why MAG PLACEMENT is important for your BODY ARMOR #tacticalrifleman #bodyarmor #shorts #military

 Quick Summary

-In CQB, if your rifle runs dry, transitioning to a pistol is twice as fast as reloading.
-For tactical reloads when pressure is off, use magazines placed on the rear or sides of your plate carrier for efficient access.
+In close-quarters combat, if your rifle runs dry, transitioning to your pistol is twice as fast as reloading the rifle.
+This speed advantage is critical for maintaining engagement and winning the gunfight.
+After neutralizing immediate threats, use strategically placed magazines on your plate carrier for less urgent reloads.

 Chapters